kabavol/LMSMonitor/README.md

 - Remaining time can now be displayed rather than total time
 - Audio attributes, volume, sample depth, and sample rate are shown
 - A retro clock is displayed when the audio paused/stopped.
+- Alternatively you can display current weatherr and time.
 - Automatically sets the brightness of the display at dawn and dusk.
 - Multiple audio visualization modes are supported
+- If monitoring from a separate device animations can be displated as the track plays

 ### Options
 ```bash